anandchaturvedi1/model-validation-assistant/README.md

 # 🚀 Usage
-Currently live on Hugging Face Spaces: https://huggingface.co/spaces/achaturvedi1/model-validation-assistant (To begin, you can use the ‘Restart this Space’ button)
+Currently live on Hugging Face Spaces: https://huggingface.co/spaces/achaturvedi1/model-validation-assistant (mya have to click the ‘Restart this Space’ button after opening this link)

 Example model docs that can be used as input: https://github.com/anandchaturvedi1/model-validation-assistant/tree/main/examples